-17.2.1.
-General Access to College Facilities:
+- 17.2.1.
+General Access to College Facilities: - 17.2.2.
 GCNYC is committed to working with all members of the community to ensure that our campus facilities are as safe and secure as possible.
-Generally, the GCNYC campus is open Monday-Friday from 9:00 AM to 6:00 PM, hours are extended on evenings when classes are in session (typically Monday-Wednesday) until 10:00 PM.
+Generally, the GCNYC campus is open Monday-Friday from 9:00 AM to 6:00 PM, hours are extended on evenings when classes are in session (typically Monday-Wednesday) until 10:00 PM. - 17.2.3.
 GCNYC does not have a proprietary police or security department.
 The College hires contract security personnel to work in the College's campus on the ground floor and lower level of 64 Wooster Street during evenings when classes are in session from 5:00 PM to 10:00 PM.
-Students and faculty entering the building must present a GCNYC ID card at the security desk.
+Students and faculty entering the building must present a GCNYC ID card at the security desk. - 17.2.4.
 The front doors remain locked when security personnel are not present and GCNYC staff and most faculty have access to the building via a key card.
-The front doors remain locked with the exception of 5:00 PM to 8:30 PM during evenings when classes are in session and security personnel is present.
+The front doors remain locked with the exception of 5:00 PM to 8:30 PM during evenings when classes are in session and security personnel is present. - 17.2.5.
 GCNYC periodically hosts daytime and evening events.
 GCNYC hires security personnel during events if the guest count exceeds 50 people.
 If the guest count meets or exceeds 100 people, two guards are hired to have one at each fire exit.
-Security personnel's responsibilities also involve providing general assistance to students, employees and visitors and securing the premises before closing the building.
+Security personnel's responsibilities also involve providing general assistance to students, employees and visitors and securing the premises before closing the building. - 17.2.6.
+GCNYC Security: - 17.2.7.

-17.2.2.
-GCNYC Security:

 The GCNYC security staff are not sworn officers, but staff members from a contracted service, holding Security Guard licenses.
 None of the security personnel at GCNYC have the authority to make arrests.
-Unless they are present during an incident or an incident is reported directly to them as a CSA (Campus Security Authority), they are not part of any investigation nor are required to write up reports.

-While there is no proprietary police or security department at GCNYC, institutional representatives do work with the New York Police Department (NYPD) as needed and the College will continue to build relationships with local precincts as the College grows.
+Unless they are present during an incident or an incident is reported directly to them as a CSA (Campus Security Authority), they are not part of any investigation nor are required to write up reports. - 17.2.8.
+While there is no proprietary police or security department at GCNYC, institutional representatives do work with the New York Police Department (NYPD) as needed and the College will continue to build relationships with local precincts as the College grows. - 17.2.9.
+Identification Cards: - 17.2.10.

-17.2.3.
-Identification Cards:

 All employees (staff and faculty) and students are required to carry a valid GCNYC photo identification (ID) card.
 During class evenings or events, they will be asked to present their ID card to security.
 The replacement fee for an ID card is \$25.

-17.2.4.
-College-Issued Key Cards:

-GCNYC staff and most faculty have a key card which unlocks the College's front doors.
+- 17.2.11.
+College-Issued Key Cards: - 17.2.12.
+GCNYC staff and some faculty have a key card which unlocks the College's front doors.
 The Director of Operations and Office & Events Manager are responsible for issuing key cards and managing record keeping.
-The loss or suspected loss of a key card must be reported to the College immediately.
+The loss or suspected loss of a key card must be reported to the College immediately. - 17.2.13.
 The Director of Operations and Office & Events Manager are also responsible for managing the key card access system.
-They can schedule time frames to unlock the doors and can review the campus access history.
+They can schedule time frames to unlock the doors and can review the campus access history. - 17.2.14.
+Visitors: - 17.2.15.

-17.2.5.
-Visitors:

 During general business hours Monday-Friday 9:00 AM to 6:00 PM, visitors are allowed entrance via an intercom system.
-They must announce themselves at the front desk and wait to until the employee they are visiting comes to meet them.
+They must announce themselves at the front desk and wait to until the employee they are visiting comes to meet them. - 17.2.16.
 During periods when security personnel is present, guests will need to be on a list to be verified for entry.